Build Better SEO Content with Keyword Analysis Tools

 We’re convinced that we can compete against the competitive content already available, putting us in position to earn our way onto Google’s page 1 for this search term.

-(SEO Bonus!
-We will probably find later that we also rank well for several long-tail keyword variants that we didn’t anticipate.
-We’ll pay close attention to our Google Search Console keyword data for this.)
+(SEO Bonus: We will probably find later that we also rank well for several long-tail keyword variants that we didn’t anticipate.
+We’ll pay close attention to our Google Search Console search query performance data for this.)

 Step 6: Develop Content